rajinder-yadav/furi/README.md

 The examples are easy to follow and should give you to a good understanding of how to use the Furi framework.

 Most of the Typescript examples will require you to install and use Deno to run them.
-The first example in folder, "01-simple-js-node" shows you how to use Node.js with plain JavaScript.
+The first example in directory, "01-simple-js-node" shows you how to use Node.js with plain JavaScript.
 The examples are number to help you quick start from basic and move to advanced usage.

 ## Coding with JavaScript